Extending and Applying Automated HERMES Software Publication Workflows: HERMES

 \begin{description} \item [harvest] During this phase, metadata is collected into a common, well-defined data model that is derived from CodeMeta~\cite{JonesEtAl2023}.
 As rich descriptive metadata is the key element to useful software publication, \texttt{hermes} strives to collect all metadata from source code repositories and connected platforms.
 It supports the collection from structured metadata sources like Citation File Format~\cite{druskat2021CFF} files, CodeMeta files, or Git history.
 However, it can also be extended to retrieve unstructured metadata, e.g., from a README file or a CONTRIBUTORS list.

-\item [process] After the \textit{harvest} step collects all retrievable metadata and stores them in separate files for each metadata source, these collected artifacts are then collated during the \textit{process} phase to produce a single set of metadata.
-The result is a consistent set of metadata in an extended CodeMeta format.
-All metadata is still in a well-defined JSON-LD format.
-Specifically, we added extra metadata to track the provenance, i.e., where the metadata was found.
+\item [process] After the \textit{harvest} phase collects all retrievable metadata and stores them in separate files for each metadata source, these collected artifacts are then collated during the \textit{process} phase to produce a single set of metadata.
+The result is a consistent set of metadata in an extended CodeMeta format, i.e., a well-defined JSON-LD format.
+Additional metadata about the processed metadata tracks metadata provenance, i.e., the source of each metadata point.
 Where appropriate, we collaborate with other consortia to identify metadata standards that can be applied to metadata that cannot currently be represented as pure CodeMeta.

-\item [curate] The objective of this optional step is to retain, manually check and validate the metadata that is to be published.
-This step is currently implemented as a non-operation (i.e., the collated metadata is copied to the output).
-This non-operation, and future implementations, signal \texttt{hermes} that the data has been curated.
+\item [curate] The objective of this optional phase is to retain, manually check and validate the metadata that is to be published.
+The default implementation of this phase is a non-operation, i.e., the collated metadata is copied to the output without changes.
+During a given curation process implementation, the collated metadata may be improved according to users' requirements.
+Both the default non-operation, and any custom curation implementations, signal \texttt{hermes} that the data has been curated by writing output.
 An example of how the non-operation can be used for merge-based curation on GitHub or GitLab is implemented in the respective templates as described in \autoref{subsect:ci_github}.
 Further possible review methods are currently being investigated in the project \href{https://helmholtz-metadaten.de/de/inf-projects/softwarecard}{Software Curation and Reporting Dashboard (Software~CaRD)}\footnote{\url{https://helmholtz-metadaten.de/de/inf-projects/softwarecard}}.

 \item [deposit] After \textit{processing} and optional \textit{curation}, the resulting metadata files are \textit{deposited} in a publication repository.
 This deposition target can be a long-term storage that provides a persistent identifier (PID) and access to the metadata, a software registry or directory solution that makes the software better findable, a local file system, or anything in between.
 A deposition to different targets is also possible by running this phase repeatedly with different configurations within the same workflow run.